Skip to content

 Live Scripts

-MATLAB live scripts are interactive documents that combine MATLAB code with formatted text.
+In this course, we will primarily use MATLAB Live Scripts.
+Live Scripts are interactive documents that combine MATLAB code with formatted text.
 These scripts are organized into sections called Code Sections.
-Each Section runs independently from the other Sections.
+Each section runs independently from the other sections.
 You select a section by simply clicking inside that block.
 Once selected, the section is outlined by blue (as opposed to light gray).

 Code blocks